GeniusChinez/culene-express/README.md

-# Culene Express Route Handler
+# Culene Express Routing

 This package provides an easy way to define routes with structured input validation using Zod, manage responses, handle user authentication, and generate API documentation automatically.
+You can also create and configure an express app directly.

 ## Features